GarinJTanner/Final-Project/Blue-Team.md

 **Excessive HTTP Errors**
-This alert was implemented as follows:
 - **Metric:** Packetbeat
-- **Threshold:** WHEN count() GROUP OVER top 5 'htttp.response.status_code'IS ABOVE 400 FOR THE LAST 5 minutes
+- **Threshold:** WHEN count() GROUP OVER top 5 'htttp.response.status_code' IS ABOVE 400 FOR THE LAST 5 minutes
 - **Vulnerability Mitigated:** Brute force attacks
 - **Reliability:** Medium reliability depending on the amount of traffic coming to the web server.
 May produce false positives if the only web traffic is coming from a single user mistyping their credentials.

 **HTTP Request Size Monitor**
-This alert was implemented as follows:
 - **Metric:** Packetbeat
-- **Threshold:** WHEN sum() of http.request.bytes OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute
+- **Threshold:** WHEN sum() of 'http.request.bytes' OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute
 - **Vulnerability Mitigated:** Brute force
 - **Reliability:** High reliability.
 Given the simplicity of the website, typical traffic should not exceed the appointed threshold.

 **CPU Usage Monitor**
-This alert was implemented as follows:
 - **Metric:** Metricbeat
-- **Threshold:** WHEN max() OF system.process.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
+- **Threshold:** WHEN max() OF 'system.process.total.pct' OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
 - **Vulnerability Mitigated:** TODO
 - **Reliability:** TODO: Does this alert generate lots of false positives/false negatives?
 Rate as low, medium, or high reliability.